Time to Use Your Skills Tag

 - If they get tagged, they should exit the playing area and go to the skill practice area.

-- In the skill practice area, they will choose one of their lower body ball skills to practice.
+- In the skill practice area, they will choose one of their ball-handling skills to practice.

 - After completing the ball skill, they may return to gameplay.

-- Review body form for traveling foot dribble.
+- Review body form for two-hand dribble and one-hand dribble.
+(Stationary and traveling)